SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 ### Configuration

-You can customize the settings of Analytics Builder, the so-called “tenant options”, by sending REST requests to Cumulocity IoT.
+You can customize the settings of Analytics Builder, the so-called “tenant options”, by sending REST requests to {{< product-c8y-iot >}}.
 The key names that you can use with the REST requests are listed in the topics below.
 A category name is needed along with the key name; this is always `analytics.builder`.

 You can find some concrete examples in [Using curl commands for setting various tenant options](/streaming-analytics/analytics-builder/#using-curl-commands-for-setting-various-tenant-options).
 However, you can use any tool you like.